sollecitom/software-product-development-blog/content/posts/2023/2023-12-05-start-with-a-skeleton-not-to-die-a-zombie.md

 ## In-app notifications of changes

-- You should represent new features, marketing communications, etc., notify about them both in-app and through emails, both linking to a browsable changelog of all historical changes to your products.
+- You should model new features, marketing communications, etc. as code, and notify your users about them both in-app and through emails.
+The notifications should link to a browsable changelog of all historical changes to your products.
-- This changelog should be an append-only log of changes, so that a user can browse and filter them.
-Each item should take the user to a page with more details on that change.
+- This changelog should be an append-only log of changes, so that a user can browse and search them.
+Each item in this list should take the user to a page with more details about that specific change.

 ## In-app audit log

 - Users should be able to browse, filter, and inspect a changelog with all the actions they ever performed.
 - If a user has the specific permission, they should be able to also see in the changelog the actions performed by other users.
-- Each item in the audit log should contain the full invocation context (above) for the invocation represented by that item, with dates, etc.
+- Each item in the audit log should contain the full context of the invocation represented by that item, with dates, access, etc.

 ## Displaying and reporting errors